netsage-project/netsage-pipeline/website/docs/pipeline/logstash.md

 ---
 id: logstash
-title: Pipeline Logstash
+title: Logstash Pipeline
 sidebar_label: Logstash
 ---

-The Logstash portion of the pipeline does most of the work, as described below.
+The Logstash portion of the Netsage Pipeline reads in flows (normally from a RabbitMQ queue), performs various transformations and adds additional information to them, then sends them to a location specified in the output logstash config.
+(In principle, with a server installation of logstash, one can create different logstash "pipelines" running in the same logstash instance.
+We will consider only cases where there is one Logstash pipeline.)

-These Logstash config files are in /etc/logstash/conf.d/
+Logstash config files invoke various logstash "filters".
+They are located in /etc/logstash/conf.d/ (in the simple default case).

+Notes:
-NOTE: All .conf files in conf.d/ are executed in alphabetical order.
-Those ending in .disabled will not be executed (assuming the pipeline config file has specified conf.d/*.conf).
+ - All *.conf files in conf.d/ are executed in alphabetical order, as if they were one huge file.
+Those ending in .disabled will not be executed (assuming 'path.config: "/etc/logstash/conf.d/*.conf"' in /etc/logstash/pipelines.yml).
+ - If actions in a .conf file are not needed, it can be removed or disabled, but check carefully for effects on downstream configs.
+ - If you are using 40-aggregation.conf, you must have 'pipeline.workers: 1' in /etc/logstash/logstash.yml or stitching will not work.

 ## Logstash Sequence